danwos/danwos.github.io/docs/posts/2024/manager_pov.rst

 **Me:** Yes, we use for instance the Sphinx documentation generator, which can produce HTML-websites, PDF, and other formats out of the same documentation input.
 There are also over 600 extensions and themes available, to provide new features and layouts.
 And the best, most of it is Open-Source, so no license fees.

-**Mr. Heinzel:** I can imagine that this approach is possible for end user documentation, which needs to be created only once and not so often updated.
+**Mr. Heinzel:** I can imagine that this approach is possible for end user documentation, which needs to be created only once and gets not so often updated.
 But how about project documentation, including for instance requirements and test results.
+Ohh and think about traceability features and compliance to common standards.
 Can this be done with the editor as well?

+**Me:** Well, yes.
+For instance allows the extension `Sphinx-Needs <https://sphinx-needs.com>`__ to create, configure and link different kinds of objects.
+It is used already now for Automotive SW projects with over 40.000 requirements + plus related objects like specifications and test cases, so overall ~150.000 objects.
+All are linked together and can be represented in tables, flow charts and much more.
+So yes, I think docs-as-code is capable to support you also with a dynamic project documentation.

+**Mr. Heinzel:** Sounds good, but **I can't believe that all the features from expert tools can be realized with docs-as-code** or here Sphinx.

+**Me:** That's right, not everything is possible.
+Especially analyzing specific historical data is not so easy, but doable.
+With docs-as-code you normally work on a checked-out branch of the project repository.
+So you only use the data from a specific point in time.
+The docs-as-code tools are only using this data, they have no idea about older data or data on a parallel branch.
+That's an expert feature, but some extensions like Sphinx-Needs are already working on features like this.

+I'm sorry to say but for the moment: **To be continued...**